When to choose my proofreading service

 Do you have a piece of writing in English you need to publish, but you’re not sure whether it's truly ready?
 You have that nagging feeling that something might be wrong: a typo, an inconsistency, a formatting glitch.

 Hmm, maybe a freelance editor or proofreader could help improve it?
+So you look into professional editing services but you’re not sure if your manuscript needs a ‘full edit’ or a proofread.

-In this post, I will walk you through what proofreading actually involves, how it differs from copy-editing, and why understanding this distinction can save you the hassle and expense of costly revisions and missed deadlines.
+In this article, I will walk you through what proofreading actually involves, how it differs from copy-editing, and why understanding this distinction can save you the hassle and expense of costly revisions and missed deadlines.

 What do you get when you book my proofreading service?